-Bredhurst woods provides a great mixture of woodland and grassland that covers around 600 acres.
+Bredhurst woods dog walk provides a great mixture of woodland and grassland that covers around 600 acres.
 Located on the North Downs it is one of the largest woods in the Kent Downs Area of Outstanding Natural Beauty (AONB) and offers you and your dog a great walk any time of the year.
 Over the last few years the woods have had mud tracks replaced with solid pathways and signposted routes all thanks to ‘The Bredhurst Woods Action Group’ (BWAG).

 The grassland areas are largely fenced but not totally dog proof if you have a determined dog and you are away from busy roads.